pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 {% endhighlight %}

 Side note: if `A` were to only appear on the left side, then `A` would be a Phantom type.
-We aren't covering those in this article though, so lets ignore them.
+We aren't covering those in this article though, so let's ignore them.

-Like above, lets now expand it.
+Like before, let's now expand it.
 Beware, this expansion isn't as clean as the previous one:

 {% highlight scala %}